LLC for Dropshipping 2026 | Shopify & International | USLLCGlobal

 Effective total cost2.9–3.2%6–9.5%

 On $10,000/month in sales, the difference between 3% and 7% is $400/month or $4,800/year.
-The LLC pays for itself many times over in payment processing savings alone.
+The LLC pays for itself many times over in payment processing savings alone — and a ready-made LLC with its EIN already issued means you start banking those savings on day one rather than a month from now.

-International Dropshippers: The US LLC Advantage
+International dropshippers: the US LLC advantage

 If you are based outside the United States, a US LLC is not just about liability protection — it is a gateway to the world's largest e-commerce ecosystem.